-Special Dietary Needs: Our Cook and Dining Hall staff is able to accommodate many special dietary needs.
-If you are aware of any such needs in your unit, please ask the member's parent(s) to contact the Cook two weeks prior to your unit's arrival.
+Special Dietary Needs: If you are aware of any such needs in your unit, please ask the member's parent(s) to fill out a Dietary Accommodation Request Form at our forms page on the camps website, campresolute.org.

-In the Dining Hall: Breakfast will be served buffet style.
-Lunch and dinner are served family style.
+In the Dining Hall: Breakfast and

+lunch will be served buffet style.
+Dinner is served family style.
 Unit leaders are responsible for portion control and the good manners of their unit's table(s).
 One adult leader is required at each table your unit occupies.
 Hats are not to be worn in the Dining Hall.